Tomas Cohen Photography

 Email resume and cover letter to jobs@bravovail.org with subject line: Substitute Piano or Violin Teacher Position

-Are you looking for a unique opportunity to expand your skill set and advance your career in arts administration, non-profit management, development, marketing, music education, festival operations, or live audio engineering and recording?
-Do you work well in a fast-paced, high-energy, diverse, and rewarding environment?
+Are you looking for a unique opportunity to expand your skill set and advance your career in arts administration, non-profit management, development, marketing, event management, music education, festival operations, or live audio engineering and recording?
+Do you work well in a fast-paced, high energy, diverse, and rewarding environment?
 Then look no further, the Bravo!
 Vail Summer Internship Program could be the perfect fit for you.

 The Jane & Gary Bomba Bravo!
 Vail Summer Internship Program is unsurpassed in its reputation of advancing interns into successful careers in arts administration, non-profit management, and beyond.
 Interns have gone on to work with world-class orchestras, performance venues, festivals, and community-based non-profit organizations.
 Bravo!
-Vail is seeking eight highly qualified interns (Education & Engagement, Institutional Advancement, Audio Engineering, and Operations) who aspire to develop their skill set, seek to network with successful professionals, and are not afraid to tackle big projects.
+Vail is seeking eight highly qualified interns (Audio Engineering, Development & Special Events, Education & Engagement, Sales & Marketing, and Operations) who aspire to develop their skill set, seek to network with successful professionals, and are inspired by challenging projects.
 As an intern at Bravo!
-Vail, you will work with a variety of our staff, and engage in real projects that will not only help our festival but also build your resume and career opportunities.
-The ideal intern candidate is willing to jump in, works well in a team environment, and knows how to problem solve in a variety of situations.
+Vail, you will work with a variety of our staff and engage in projects that will not only help our festival but also build your resume and career opportunities.
+The ideal intern candidate is willing to jump in, work well independently and in a team environment, and know how to solve problems in a variety of situations.

 - Intern Enhancement Activities: Throughout the summer, interns participate in open forum meetings with successful professionals from Bravo!
 Vail, the resident orchestras’ administration, and members of the Bravo!
 Vail Board of Trustees to get an insider’s perspective on many aspects of arts administration.